-Searching Data Files using a Filter
+Searching Data Files Using a Filter

 When using filters, the normal process is to load all the desired data files, and then apply the filter to select the desired wells in the plates.
 If the exact data files that contain the wells are unknown, or if there is a large number of data files, you can use the Search Data Files feature to search a specified folder for plate data files that contain wells that match the filter criteria.
-As the matching wells are loaded into the workspace.
+As the matching wells are located, only the data files with matching wells are loaded into the workspace.